bgrose/CSCE-240-Adv-Programming-Tech/Test1/practice2.md

     else
     a = 6;
     cout << a < endl;
+    '''
     a) 3
     b) 4
     c) 5
     d) 6
     e) None of the above, the cout statement belongs to the else and so is skipped.
-    Name: Midterm 1 CSCE 240, Fall 2017
 14. Assume this code fragment is embedded in an otherwise correct and complete program.
     What should be the output from this code segment?
     {
     for( int i = 0; i < 10; i++)